top of page

 Legislative power is the authority to make, amend, or repeal laws.
 This power is vested in Congress, which is a bicameral body composed of the Senate and the House of Representatives.

-• House of Representatives: The lower chamber, composed of district representatives and party-list representatives.
+House of Representatives: The lower chamber of Congress, composed of district representatives and party-list representatives, designed to ensure both geographic and sectoral representation in legislation.

 Constitutional Basis: Article VI of the 1987 Constitution gives Congress the power to legislate.